top of page

 Are sports drinks necessary?

 For people in certain situations, yes.
-For example, during and after prolonged exercise (longer than 60 minutes) in hot temperatures, some sports drinks can help replenish electrolytes that the body excretes through sweat.
+For example, during prolonged exercise (longer than 60 minutes), some sports drinks can help replenish electrolytes that the body excretes through sweat.
 Electrolytes, such as sodium and potassium, carry electrical charges that help stimulate muscles and nerves.
 They also regulate the amount of fluids throughout your body, which affects blood pressure, blood volume, and cellular function.

 In a nutshell, electrolytes are good, and if you’re a “salty sweater” – that is, someone that loses a large amount of sodium in their sweat – it’s especially important that you replenish sodium during and after intense activity.
 Sports drinks make it easy to do that.